 - Your trash belongs to the garbage and nowhere else.
 Not on the sidewalk, not on your campsite, nowhere else but the trash bin.
 If you can’t find one, then bring your trash with you until you find one.
 Remember that whatever you do, someone’s watching, and if whatever you do is wrong, that somebody might think that it is right and do the same.
 A negative domino effect is something you can avoid by doing the right thing.

-These are only few of the things that are on top of my list.
-However, be reminded that in each destination you visit there are new things to learn, and it doesn’t hurt to read a bit about them beforehand.
+These are only a few of the things that are on top of my list.
+However, be reminded that in each destination you visit, there are new things to learn, and it doesn’t hurt to read a bit about them beforehand.

 Thanks to Saara for these marvelous shots of Iceland!
 It is beyond words how beautiful a country can be, and I’m sure that a lot of you are equally dreaming of visiting Iceland one day, and with no worries, you’ll get to visit one day, too.